Flattener

 Layer Categories

-- Notes — Sticky note annotations.
+- Notes — Sticky note annotations, on a layer named Notes.

 Saved Configurations